In Defense of New Year’s Resolutions (and Why NOW Is the Time to Declare Yours)

 But if we’ve learned anything from the study of habits, it’s that willpower is not enough.
 It’s an exhaustible resource, and while you can coast by on willpower alone for maybe the first week of January, your willpower is going to fade at some point.
 And if that happens before your new habit has become, well, a habit, your resolution fades too.

 New Year’s has on its side the fact that we anticipate the date.
 It’s circled on our calendars.
-And so if we decide in advance that we’re going to make a change then, we have time to build up some tension and excitement about making a change before the time to change actually arrives, which gives it some gravity in our minds.
+And so if we decide in advance that we’re going to make a change beginning on that particular day (as opposed today), we have time to build up some tension and excitement about making a change before the time to change actually arrives, which gives it some gravity in our minds.

 You’ll recognize, of course, that this is not what most of us do by default when we get fed up and decide something must change.
 Instead, when we wake up one day feeling particularly bad about something — maybe it’s a hangover or a glance in the mirror or another overdraft in the checking account that sparks it — we resolve to change.
 Starting right now.
 Sound familiar?